phalcon/blog/_posts/2020-08-18-summary-community-hangout-2020-08-14.md

   - phalcon5
   - update
 ---
-Summer
-Slow progress
+Unfortunately we're unable to finish the hangout last friday due to technichal issue.
+So as promised a summary of the hangout including the point we missed.

+**Summer Progress**

+Like last year summer is slow moving and with covid, the team had to focus on work/family even more.
-Team focused on work/family mostly vacations nikos had 2 weeks of vacation, the first vacation he had in the last 5 years. well deserved, and really nice to spend time with the family.
-Ruud and Serghei also had vacations and Anton is getting ready.
+Nikos had 2 weeks of vacation, the first vacation he had in the last 5 years. well deserved, and really nice to spend time with the family.
+Ruud and Serghei also had vacations and Anton is getting ready for some time off.

-as last year summer is slow moving and with covid, we have slow progress. some people were not even allowed to go out of the house without a mask. crazy world we live in. everything is thrown upside down

-Team focused mostly on work and family mostly and due to vactions things slowed down.

-Progress link URL

-Team changes
+\
+Our current progress can be tracked here:

+**Team changes**
 Serghei is stepping down and cannot commit time to the project.
 He needs to concentrate on work and family of course.
-He was very nice to tell us that he will no longer be able to help - not fooling anyone Huge thank you to him for all the work he has done. v3 support solo.
+He was very nice to tell us that he will no longer be able to help - not fooling anyone.
+Huge thank you to him for all the work he has done. v3 support solo.
 Team remains dedicated for the project as time permits.

-Zephir
+**Zephir**

-We have an issue.
-We do not have maintainers
-Zephir invented for contributions not many wanted to help with it so the language became stagnant, difficult to maintain with a lot of bugs that cannot be fixed unless Zephir is redesigned
+Now that Serghei has stepped down we have an issue with Zephir since we don't not have any active maintainers that could take lead.
+Zephir was invented for contributions, not many wanted to help with it so the language became stagnant, difficult to maintain with a lot of bugs that cannot be fixed unless Zephir is redesigned.

-Development will be put on hold
-Not expecting to be compatible with php 8 maintainers are moce than welcome
+With no other options available we will put active development on hold and not expecting to be compatible with php 8.
+Maintainers are more than welcome the step in.

-Phalcon
-It cannot be maintained any more without zephir being developed.
-We will switch to pure php implementation in phalcon 5

-phalcon 4.1 will continue and we will decide what we will release (see project in github). it will support up to php 7.4

-phlalcon 5
-pure php
-install with composer
+**Phalcon**

+Without Zephir we're are unable to maintain Phalcon.
+This give us 2 options.
+Give up on Phalcon or take a brave step to move forward by switching to native PHP.
+The team decided to switch to native PHP for Phalcon 5.
+We will try to support Phalcon 4 as much as possible and try to release Phalcon 4.1.
+We will use our funds to fix some critical Zephir issues that are blocking Phalcon.

+**Phalcon 5**
+- Pure PHP implementation\
+- Installable as composer package
+- Trying to be as backwards compatible as much as possible.\
+- Support PHP 7.4 + PHP 8 (Currently in Beta)
-backwards compatible, as much as possible php 7.4/8.0 (alpha) keeping with current phalcon goals (performance, low overhead, ease of use) parsers need to be rewritten cardoe to be used as a starting point. what is cardoe
+- We will not change our current phalcon goals (performance, low overhead, ease of use)
+- Nidens side project Cardo can be used as starting point\

-adr pattern as scheduled around v4 will aim for 100% code coverage and tests opens up the possiblity for async (future)
+- adr pattern as scheduled around v4
+- will aim for 100% code coverage and tests
+- Opens up the possiblity for async (future)

 we do not know how easy or difficult the task to rewrite the parsers is.
 It will be try and see.

 Timeline
 August: